pandas-dev/pandas/doc/source/io.rst

     df2
     df2['col_1'].apply(type).value_counts()

-which would convert all valid parsing to floats, leaving the invalid parsing as ``NaN``.
+which will convert all valid parsing to floats, leaving the invalid parsing as ``NaN``.

 Ultimately, how you deal with reading in columns containing mixed dtypes